scenerystack/community/docs/reference/api/phet-core/EventTimer.md

 # EventTimer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/EventTimer.ts](https://github.com/phetsims/phet-core/blob/main/js/EventTimer.ts) for the most up-to-date information.

 ## Overview

 Abstraction for timed-event series that helps with variable frame-rates.
 Useful for things that need to happen at a